 Mary Frances Doner was a prolific writer of romantic fiction, writing under the names Julia Ward, Hope Darrow, Virginia Chilvers, Mary Doner Moore, Mrs. Claude Louis Payzant, and others.
 Many of her novels were set in Michigan, where she was born.

-By the 1930-1931 winter season, the Taylors had moved to Canaan, New Hampshire, and Bradenton, Florida, and by the 1931-1932 winter season, the Payzants had made 124 Commonwealth their home as well as his office.
+By the 1930-1931 winter season, the Taylors had moved to their home in Canaan, New Hampshire, and maintained a second home in Bradenton, Florida.
+By the 1931-1932 winter season, the Payzants had made 124 Commonwealth their home as well as his office.

 On September 30, 1933, Mary Payzant purchased the house from Dr. Taylor, who continued to maintain an office there, along with other physicians to whom they provided office space.